Beware These Three Hurdles to Closing Your Commercial Loan

 By planning ahead, lenders and borrowers can dramatically increase the likelihood of their loan closing on time.

-Michael Smith and Lance Kodish are commercial lending attorneys who help lenders and borrowers get to closing with the best mix of terms and timelines possible.
-For more information, contact Michael at firstname.lastname@example.org or Lance at email@example.com.
+Michael Smith is a commercial lending attorney who helps lenders and borrowers get to closing with the best mix of terms and timelines possible.
+For more information, contact Michael at [email protected] .